 There wouldn’t be science without observing, recording, or collaborating.
 Many skills needed in science are also English language arts skills (ELA).
-But with the current shift towards remote learning, it may be challenging for students to practice these skills through hands-on and collaborative experiments.
+But in remote or virtual-learning environments, it may be challenging for students to practice these skills through hands-on and collaborative experiments.
 Science simulations are the perfect tool to help students strengthen both science and ELA skills in an interactive way.

-Simulations allow students to solve real-world problems in a virtual learning environment.
+Simulations allow students to solve real-world problems in any learning environment.
 To test and run simulations, students have the opportunity to think, write, and communicate about science.

 See how science simulations engage students in cross curricular learning.

 Get Students Thinking With Simulations.
 Simulations get students to think about the world around them.
 Students can experiment and explore abstract concepts in an interactive and virtual environment.

 Use Simulations to Practice Writing.
 When conducting simulations, students record observations and findings.
 This allows them to practice key writing skills like researching and summarizing.

 Build Communication Skills Through Simulations.
 Through simulations, students can practice oral and written communication skills.
 Students can work collaboratively and discuss their predictions with their peers.
 They can also share simulation results in whole group discussions, either remotely or in-person.

 Science4Us and Gizmos offer many opportunities to integrate language arts skills into your science curriculum.

 With Gizmos, students can collaborate and share their findings with classmates and their teachers, and can use such tools as presentations, or